David Schmittlein: Background

+Schmittlein died on March 13, 2025, at the age of 69.

 Career

 Schmittlein was formerly a professor of marketing at the Wharton School of the University of Pennsylvania and chair of the editorial board for Wharton School Publishing.
 He joined MIT in 2007 as the first dean of the Sloan School of Management since 1966 to be recruited from outside the university.
+On January 30, 2024, he announced he was stepping down from his role in order to attend to a personal health concern.

 In 2015, Schmittlein joined the board of CIGNEX Datamatics, an open-source software company based in Santa Clara, California.